CalumMcM/MyLanguageCheatSheets/Logic.md

     - In an action $Poss()$ is used to describe the possibility of an outcome
     - $Result(X)$ is used as a place holder to show that the outcome of $X$ is what will be used in place of $Result(X)$
 - Frame axioms are used to express that everything that isn't changed by an action stays the same
+- Succesor-state axioms are used to express all the ways in which the value of a particular fluent can be changed (i.e. on the left side of the $⇔$ you have the value that can be changed in the form $(Value(Result(action, situation)))$ and on the right side you have all things which must be true before the action such that the result of the $action$ gives the $Value$ as true

 ###### Example